Japan's central bank chief signals room to boost stimulus as economic risks rise

 Japan’s economic growth contracted in July-September and analysts expect only a modest rebound in coming quarters on darkening prospects for exports, adding to challenges for the BOJ to achieve its elusive 2 percent inflation target.

-Asian shares slid on Thursday after the U.S. Federal Reserve raised rates and kept most of its guidance for additional hikes over the next two years, rattling investors who had expected a more dovish policy outlook to temper rising economic stress.
+Asian shares slid on Thursday after the U.S. Federal Reserve raised rates and kept most of its guidance for additional hikes over the next two years, rattling investors who had expected a more dovish policy outlook.

-Tokyo's Nikkei share average .N225 tumbled 2.8 percent to close at its lowest since September 2017, while the dollar hit a 7-1/2-week low against the yen.
-JPY= A strong yen is considered negative for Japan's export-reliant economy as it erodes the competitive advantage of Japanese goods sold overseas.
+Tokyo's Nikkei share average .N225 tumbled 2.8 percent to close at its lowest since September 2017, while the dollar hit a 7-1/2-week low against the yen JPY=.
+A strong yen is considered negative for Japan's export-reliant economy as it erodes the competitive advantage of its goods sold overseas.

+Japan’s top currency diplomat Masatsugu Asakawa warned on Thursday that investors were “over-reacting” to recent weak economic data, signaling his displeasure over heightening financial market volatility.

 As expected, the BOJ kept its short-term rate target at minus 0.1 percent and the 10-year yield target around zero percent under a policy dubbed yield curve control (YCC).